HaroutHarryAltunyan/p3-login-npx-react-vite/README.md

 - **Elevator Pitch:** A concise overview of the application’s purpose and functionality.
 - **Concept:** Focus on user-centered design and solving real-world challenges.
 - **Process:**
-  - Collaboration and task management using [Insert tool, e.g., Trello, GitHub Projects].
+  - Collaboration and task management using [N/A].
-  - Overcoming challenges such as [Insert specific challenges].
+  - Overcoming challenges such as [getting the client/dist/html running].
-  - Successes include [Insert key successes].
+  - Successes include [able to connect to external database MongoDB].
 - **Demo:** Showcase the application in action.
+[In video clip]
 - **Future Development:** Highlight planned enhancements and scalability.

 ## License